 Aluminum Frame Seats

-Aluminum frame seats are durable, great for folks with a larger frame, and most come with a comfortable seat cushion.
+Aluminum frame seats are durable, great for folks with a larger frame, and come with a comfortable seat cushion.
 However, their rigid structure can limit your paddle stroke as they make it harder to reach the sides of the canoe when paddling.

 Two notable options in this category are the GCI Outdoor Sitbacker Canoe Seat and Sail Sit-Back Canoe Seat.

 The Folding Ash Cane Canoe Chair from Harmony stands out with its classic appeal and durable design.
-While it looks great, it is best canoe seat for longer trips as it can be a little stiff.
+While it looks great, it is not the best canoe seat for longer trips as it can be a little stiff.

-Fabric Seats
+Fabric Canoe Seats

 Our favorite canoe seats are fabric seats.
 They all come with a cushioned seat pad made with a thick foam cushion and a high backrest design and make the best canoe seats for almost any type of paddling.